An Axiomatic Risk-Reward Framework for Sustainable Investing: ESG reward--risk ratios

 Following the approach used for risk and reward measures, we introduce ESG reward--risk ratios (ESG-RRRs).
 Let $X_T=[r_T, \; \esg_T]'$.
 We define an ESG-RRR $\bfalpha_\lambda: \mathcal{X}_2 \rightarrow \mathbb{R} \cup \{\pm \infty\}$ by

-where $\bftheta_\lambda(X_T)$ and $\bfrho_\lambda(X_T)$ are ESG reward and risk measures as defined in Section \ref{sec:risk_measures} and Appendix \ref{sec:reward}.\footnote{ In principle, it is possible for the risk and reward measures to have different values of $\lambda$.
+where $\bftheta_\lambda(X_T)$ and $\bfrho_\lambda(X_T)$ are ESG reward and risk measures as defined in Section \ref{sec:risk_measures} and Appendix \ref{sec:reward} using the same preference parameter $\lambda$.\footnote{ In principle, it is possible for the risk and reward measures to have different values of $\lambda$.
 We consider the case of values of lambda for both the numerator and the denominator for conciseness.} The extension of the Cheridito-Kromer conditions for ESG-RRRs are:

 \begin{itemize}[align = left] \item[(MO-RM)] monotonicity: if $X_{1,T},X_{2,T} \in \mathcal{X}_2$ and ($r_{1,T}\leq r_{2,T} \wedge \esg_{1,T}\leq \esg_{2,T}$) a.s., then $\bfalpha_\lambda(X_{1,T}) \leq \bfalpha_\lambda(X_{2,T})$; \item[(QC-RM)] quasi-concavity: if $X_{1,T},X_{2,T} \in \mathcal{X}_2$ and $\delta \in [0,1]$, then $\bfalpha_\lambda(\delta X_{1,T} + (1-\delta) X_{2,T}) \geq \min(\bfalpha_\lambda(X_{1,T}),\bfalpha_\lambda(X_{2,T}))$; \item[(SI-RM)] scale invariance: if $X_T \in \mathcal{X}_2$ and $\delta > 0$ s.t. $\delta X_T \in \mathcal{X}_2$, then $\bfalpha_\lambda(\delta X_T) = \bfalpha_\lambda(X_T)$; \item [(DB-RM)] distribution-based: $\bfalpha_\lambda(X_T)$ only depends on the distribution of $X_T$ under $P$. \end{itemize}